YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSE/LKE Error: Another process or processes repeatedly removed shared memory right after each one of the interlocking bypass.
 As a result of this, LKE/DSE failed to initialize region rrrr (database for dddd)

 Action: Identify the process or processes that causes LKE/DSE to bypass interlocking mechanism by holding semaphore(s).
 To do that, follow RESRCINTRLCKBYPAS messages.
 They should tell you the PID of the process currently holding the semaphore.
-Check that process to see if it is stuck.
+Check the process to see if it is stuck.
 If it is not stuck or has already terminated, it is likely that the database is being closed and opened abnormally fast.
 You may try running LKE/DSE again to achieve successful initialization.

 ---------------------
 REGOPENRETRY